Madrid Overrated: 5 Madrid musts that actually kinda suck

 I know, I know.

 Football.
-The sport of Kings.
+The sport of kings.
 The king of sports.
 The beautiful game.

-And being popular doesn’t mean that something isn’t lame.
+Here’s another uncomfortable truth: being popular doesn’t mean that something isn’t lame.

 I guess I should admit I’ve never been to an actual football match.
 But I’ve watched plenty at bars.
 And I find it difficult to get into the whole thing.